Code-Institute-Submissions/veritas_vinos/README.md

 ### Features Left to Implement
 * Defensive delete button: Currently, the Delete button to delete a product has no defence to stop it being automatically pressed.
 A confirmation of delete should be added.
 * The possibilty for user to rate the products.
-Curently the admin provides the rating for each product.
+Currently the admin provides the rating for each product.
 * Leave reviews beneath products: Reading reviews are a great way to help users decide to purchase a product.
 This feature would be great to include in the future but was not seen as imperative for launch.
 * Subscription purchase model: To entice users to regularly receive their favorite wines, a subscription service would provide them with regular deliveries and a reduced cost.
 This would also benefit the website owner so that they have pre-orders already in place each month.